minermanNL/Portfolio/docs/information.md

 *   **Unified AI Assistance**: Deep integration of AI coding assistance (powered by **Gemini**), providing intelligent code completion, suggestions, and context-aware help directly within the editor.
 This spans across the IDX environment and Firebase services.
 *   **Multimodal Prompting**: The development environment supports multimodal prompting capabilities, enabling more flexible and expressive interactions when using AI for coding and development tasks.
 *   **Enhanced Firebase Integration**: Provides streamlined workflows and tighter integration with Firebase services, complementing Supabase where applicable (e.g., for analytics, specific cloud functions if any are still used, or project management).
-*   **Improved Performance & Customization**: The IDX environment offers enhanced performance for development workflows and extensive customization options to tailor the coding experience to individual preferences and project needs.
 *   **Dependency Management**: `package.json` and `package-lock.json` manage NPM dependencies. `tsconfig.json` configures TypeScript. `.idx/dev.nix` is a Nix environment configuration for consistent local development.
 *   **MIDI Libraries**: `midi-parser-js` (potentially for MIDI-to-text conversion) and `@tonejs/midi` (for programmatically generating MIDI data in the backend).
+*   **Zod**: A TypeScript-first schema declaration and validation library, used for input/output validation in API routes, database operations, and Genkit flows.
+*   **Upstash Redis (@upstash/redis)**: A serverless Redis provider used for efficient storage and management of rate limiting counts.
+*   **Cloudflare Turnstile**: Integrated for bot mitigation on user-facing authentication endpoints.

 ## 🚀 How It Works (High-Level Flow):

-1.  **User Authentication & Access**: A user signs up/logs in via the frontend (Supabase Auth).
+1.  **User Authentication & Access**: A user signs up/logs in via the frontend forms, which submit to new API routes (`/api/auth/signup`, `/api/auth/login`).
+These routes perform **IP-based rate limiting** and **Cloudflare Turnstile verification** before using Supabase Auth.
 Upon successful authentication, they gain access to the dashboard.
 2.  **Subscription & Monetization**:
     *   User selects a plan from the pricing page.
     *   Frontend calls `/api/create-stripe-checkout`.